Immigration Statistics by Country: Eye-Opening Numbers for 2023

 In 2022, for the first time in history, refugee statistics show over 100 million people are displaced globally.

-If all forcibly displaced people lived in one country, that country would have the fourteenth largest population in the world.
+If all forcibly displaced people lived in one country, that country would have the twelfth largest population in the world.
 In 2022, conflict in Ethiopia, Burkina Faso, Myanmar, Nigeria, Afghanistan, DR of the Congo, and Ukraine forced more people to leave their homes.

 (UNHCR)